VEuPathDB/marker-gene-analysis-16s-DADA2-nextflow/README.md

 *The parameter names for these have already been specified, you only need to enter them into the empty quotes.*

+The output files from this tool will be formatted as (SRRID supplied in sraStudyIDFile parameter)_(outputName parameter).(nothing, "bootstraps", or "full")

 ### Get Started
   * Install Nextflow